 While the Phanerozoic rock record in the central midcontinent is almost completely comprised of cratonic sedimentary sequences, a suite of alkalic to ultramafic igneous rocks is known in the region from a set of widely scattered dikes, sills, plugs, and diatremes.
 Isotopic age investigations and field relationships of these rocks show that they were explosively emplaced during several Phanerozoic episodes (Zartman, 1977).
 Within the study area, Upper Cambrian pyroclastic rocks record explosive submarine volcanism at several localities in southeast Missouri (Wagner and Kisvarsanyi, 1969; Snyder and Gerdemann, 1965; Kisvarsanyi and Hebrank, 1982).
-In addition, a swarm of Devonian kimberlite and carbonatite diatremes intrude Cambrian strata in the Avon area of southeast Missouri (Kidwell, 1947; Zartman and others, 1967).
-These Phanerozoic igneous rocks are located close to 38°N latitude, where an east-west-trending axis of recurrent Phanerozoic tectonic activity in eastern and central North America has been described (Snyder and Gerdemann, 1965; Zartman, 1977).
+In addition, a swarm of Devonian kimberlite and carbonatite diatremes intrude Cambrian strata in the Avon area of southeast Missouri (Kidwell, 1947; Zartman et al., 1967).
+These Phanerozoic igneous rocks are located close to 38° N latitude, where an east-west trending axis of recurrent Phanerozoic tectonic activity in eastern and central North America has been described (Snyder and Gerdemann, 1965; Zartman, 1977).

 Early Cretaceous kimberlite diatremes intrude Permian strata along the crest of the Nemaha Uplift in northeast Kansas (Brookins, 1970; Brookins and Naeser, 1971).
-The Elk Creek Carbonatite (Treves and others, 1972a, b; Brookins and others, 1975) intrudes Upper Pennsylvanian strata along the crest of the Nemaha Uplift in southeast Nebraska (R. R. Burchett, 1983, personal communication).
-Late Cretaceous peridotite dikes intruding Upper Pennsylvanian strata are known along 38°N latitude in southeast Kansas (Knight and Landes, 1932, Zartman and others, 1967; Franks and others, 1971).
+The Elk Creek Carbonatite (Treves et al., 1972a, b; Brookins et al., 1975) intrudes Upper Pennsylvanian strata along the crest of the Nemaha Uplift in southeast Nebraska (R. R. Burchett, 1983, personal comm.).
+Late Cretaceous peridotite dikes intruding Upper Pennsylvanian strata are known along 38° N latitude in southeast Kansas (Knight and Landes, 1932, Zartman et al., 1967; Franks et al., 1971).

 In addition to the known areas of explosive igneous activity in the central midcontinent region, a group of cryptoexplosion structures of possible explosive igneous or extraterrestrial impact origin occur within the study area.
-These include the Crooked Creek (post-Early Ordovician; Hendricks, 1954; Snyder and Gerdeman, 1965) and Decaturville (post-Silurian; Snyder and Gerdemann, 1965; McCracken, 1971) structures located along 38°N latitude in southern Missouri, the Manson Anomaly (latest Cretaceous or Tertiary; Hoppin and Dryden, 1958; Witzke and others, 1983) in northwest Iowa, and the Rock Elm structure (post-Early Ordovician; Cordua, 1985) in southwest Wisconsin.
+These include the Crooked Creek (post-Early Ordovician; Hendricks, 1954; Snyder and Gerdeman, 1965) and Decaturville (post-Silurian; Snyder and Gerdemann, 1965; McCracken, 1971, p.
+23) structures located along 38° N latitude in southern Missouri, the Manson Anomaly (latest Cretaceous or Tertiary; Hoppin and Dryden, 1958; Witzke et al., 1983) in northwest Iowa, and the Rock Elm structure (post-Early Ordovician; Cordua, 1985) in southwest Wisconsin.